A Hamiltonian cycle is a closed loop on a graph where every node (vertex) is visited exactly once.

 Applications of Hamiltonian cycles and Graphs

-In a much less complex application of exactly the same math, school districts use Hamiltonian cycles to plan the best route to pick up students from across the district.
+In a much less complex application of exactly the same math, school districts use Hamiltonians to plan the best route to pick up students from across the district.
 Here students may be considered nodes, the paths between them edges, and the bus wishes to travel a route that will pass each students house exactly once.